pckhib/node-red-contrib-google/README.md

 ## Add fs object to the global modules in node-red

-The drive api requires you pass it a stream rather than a buffer.
+The drive api requires you pass it as a stream rather than a buffer.
 To easily faciltate this in your node-red flows add the fs module to the global modules in your settings.js
 ```
   functionGlobalContext: {
         fs:require('fs'),